sls1005/nim-goto/README.md

 + As this emits C code, it can only be used with the C-like backends.

 + The Nim compiler also use labels in the C code.
-So please never use a label whose name with one or more underscores (`_`) in its name, or the result is unpredictable.
+So please never use a label with one or more underscores (`_`) in the name, or the result is unpredictable.

 + This is unstable.
-Use it on your own risk.